Moving house and travelling with cats

 Cats bond strongly with their territory and can feel very vulnerable when away from home ground.
-Remembering this and planning ahead can help your cat to have a stress-free experience whilst travelling or settling into a new home.
+Remembering this and planning ahead can help reduce the stress your cat might experience while travelling or settling into a new home.

 Moving house with your cat